Lorina-Y/SpotifyAPI/README.md

 ## Statement on LLM usage

-Aspects of the code and abstract and introduction were written with the help of the ChatGPT3.5 and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code were written with the help of the ChatGPT3.5 and the entire chat history is available in inputs/llms/usage.txt.